 - Copies of diplomas and/or professional licenses with English translations

 - Copies of vaccination records for any children who will attend school

 Your passport should be stamped with the date of entry and "J-1 D/S".
 These markings indicate that you have entered in J‐1 status (or J‐2 status for your accompanying dependents) for the duration of your status.
-After arrival, you should also print out your Form I-94.
+After arrival, you should also print out your I-94 Record.
 This is the proof of your J-1 status in the United States.

-If you will arrive later than the start date on your Form DS-2019, please e-mail your dedicated IS Advisor with the date you plan to arrive.
+If you will arrive later than the start date on your DS-2019, please email your dedicated IS Advisor with the date you plan to arrive.

-You are required to attend orientation within 30 days of the start date of the Form DS‐2019.
+You are required to attend orientation within 30 days of the start date on the Form DS‐2019.
 Visit the J-1 Scholar & Student Interns Orientation page for a complete list of documents to bring with you and the International Scholar Arrival Checklist.
-For J-1 Scholars, Orientations are held every Tuesday from 10 ‐11 a.m. at OGS in the Car Barn Suite 210, located at 3520 Prospect St., NW.
+For J-1 Scholars, orientations are held every Tuesday from 10‐11am at OGS in the Car Barn Suite 210, located at 3520 Prospect St., NW.
 Please try to attend the Tuesday session following your arrival.

-J-1 Students Interns must schedule a check-in appointment with their dedicated IS Advisor.
+J-1 Student Interns must schedule a check-in appointment with their dedicated IS Advisor.

 Federal regulations require J-1 Exchange Visitors to obtain health insurance for themselves and any J-2 dependents for the entire length of stay in the United States.
 Georgetown requires all scholars to certify insurance coverage upon arrival in the United States.
 Please review the full list of requirements and health insurance options on our J-1 Health Insurance web page.